digital-asset/daml/docs/source/ops/index.rst

 .. warning::
   Participants may know of contracts for which they don't know the current activeness status.
 This happens through :ref:`divulgence <da-model-divulgence>` where a party learns of the existence of a contract without being guaranteed to ever see its archival.
 Such contracts are pruned by the feature described on this page as not doing so could easily lead to an ever growing participant state.

-During command submission, parties can currently fetch divulged contracts.
-This is mutually incompatible with the pruning behaviour described above.
-Daml code that may end up running on pruned participants should therefore never rely on that behaviour.
-Otherwise, applications relying on divulgence for contract resolution MUST ensure re-divulgence of the used contracts in order to allow participant operators to reclaim storage space by pruning divulged contracts.
+During command submission, parties can fetch divulged contracts.
+This is incompatible with the pruning behaviour described above which allows participant operators to reclaim storage space by pruning divulged contracts.
+Daml code running on pruned participants should therefore never rely on existence of divulged contracts prior to or at the pruning offset.
+Instead, such applications MUST ensure re-divulgence of the used contracts.

 How the Daml Ledger API is affected
 -----------------------------------